ManishSudini/Zaniboni-Lighting/README.md

 We also need to initialize the pin 11 as an output pin which was done in the main() function in line 248.

 These initializations and configurations are not a long term solution.
-We need to develop an custom board design incorporating all the future changes.
+We need to develop an custom board design incorporating all future changes.